mykelalvis/FATESRD/fate-srd.com/fate-system-toolkit/Character Generation Options.md

 You may use Orc to resist pain, call upon the spirits for aid, or perform feats of brute strength.
 In addition, pick one of the following flavors; you can pick more at the cost of one stunt or refresh each.

-**Blood Rage:** When you use Orc to [[create advantage]] representing an overpowering battle-fury, you get an extra invocation on that aspect if you succeed or succeed with style.
+**Blood Rage:** When you use Orc to [[Create Advantage]] representing an overpowering battle-fury, you get an extra invocation on that aspect if you succeed or succeed with style.

 **Thick Skin:** You may use Orc instead of [[Physique]] to determine your physical stress and consequences, and you get one additional minor physical consequence.